LukeShortCloud/rootpages/src/virtualization/kubernetes_development.rst

          - protocol: TCP
            port: 443

-Only allow incoming traffic to access port 53 via TCP and UDP.
+Only allow incoming traffic to Pods with a specified label to access port 53 via TCP and UDP.

 .. code-block:: yaml